-To maintain compliance with FCC's RF exposure guidelines, this equipment should be installed and operated with minimum distance 20cm between the radiator and your body.
-Use on the supplied antenna.
+This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+This equipment should be installed and operated with minimum distance 31cm between the radiator and your body.

 Declaration of Conformity for R&TTE directive 1999/5/EC